tminglei/page-debugging/README.md

 Page-Debugging
 ==============
 ## Summary
 Current site pages are always divided into many nested page fragments.
 These page fragments improved code re-usability, but meantime which also made it more difficult for a web developer to find the right fragment file to modify.
-Now this tool make the finding easy.
+Now this tool make the finding clear at a glance.

 ## Features
 This tool’s functions can be simply described as follows: